TeamEXR/shutan-dev-wiki/Chapter 1.md

 The same process can be applied to almost any other program, and here at Shutan our goal is to use the same process on Pokemon XY, making a framework where everyone can reverse engineer the parts of the code they're interested in.
 Which in turn makes it possible to modify or extend that part of the game!

-The following chapterss will dive into how Assembly works, how we get to hex bytes from pure C/C++ code, the tools we can use to Reverse Engineer the game, and some of the most common ways C/C++ code turns into Assembly.
+The following chapters will dive into how Assembly works, how we get to hex bytes from pure C/C++ code, the tools we can use to Reverse Engineer the game, and some of the most common ways C/C++ code turns into Assembly.